Azure/azure-sdk-tools/tools/stress-cluster/chaos/README.md

 #### Customize Docker Build

-To customize the docker build behavior, update the following fields in `Chart.yaml`:
+To customize the docker build behavior, update the following fields in [`scenarios-matrix.yaml`](#scenarios-and-scenarios-matrixyaml):

-- `annotations.dockerbuilddir` - docker build can only reference files within its build directory context.
+- `dockerbuilddir` - docker build can only reference files within its build directory context.
 To run the docker build from a higher level context, e.g. to include file dependencies in other locations, set this value.
-- `annotations.dockerfile` - If a stress test directory has multiple dockerfiles that need to be used for different purposes, you can customize which one to build with this field.
+- `dockerfile` - If a stress test directory has multiple dockerfiles that need to be used for different purposes or if the stress test directory does not have a file named Dockerfile, you can customize which one to build with this field.

 ### Manifest Special Fields